top of page

 The Bottom Line

-Your Customer Login Page is where trust is either reinforced or broken.
-Make it fast, forgiving, and secure, and customers will keep engaging.
-Make it confusing, and they’ll walk.
+Your Customer Account Login Page is where trust is either reinforced or quietly damaged.

 Invest a little engineering and a lot of empathy.
 This is one upgrade that quietly lifts everything else—activation, retention, and reputation.